NCAR/finn/README.md

 # FINN

-FINN Preprocessor and Emission Estimator
+FINN (Fire INventory from NCAR) Preprocessor and Emission Estimator

 As of 2023-03-07, master branch is being reorganized for v2.5 release.